aws/karpenter-provider-aws/designs/odcr.md

 #### All Launch Templates are associated with the specified Capacity Reservation

 EC2NodeClass currently supports automatically generating Launch Templates based on instance types and their AMI requirements.
-We are implementing a prioritization within Karpenter for Capacity Reservation (as their price will be set to 0 making it being selected over on-demand and spot).
+We are implementing a prioritization within Karpenter for Capacity Reservation (as their price will be set to 0 making it be selected over on-demand and spot).
 We add a check to ensure before calling CreateFleet API existing available Capacity Reservations are being used.
 In some raise condition scenarios CreateFleet when creating instances against a single targeted Capacity Reservation will fail if the Reservation is fully utilized, resulting in an `ReservationCapacityExceeded` error.
 By default it will not fallback to `on-demand` instances, if not specified specifically in the capacity-type in the NodePool as described above [capacity-reservation-fleet (falling back to on-demand if capacity-reservation not available)](#capacity-reservation-fleet-falling-back-to-on-demand-if-capacity-reservation-not-available).

 To clarify the NodeClass with Capacity Reservations will pin the NodeClass into all instance types and availability zones the Capacity Reservations reserved, if additionally on-demand is provided it can spin up other instance types, but can have unintended side effects during consolidation phase.